alireza-mh/Twitter-Batch-Mutter-Extension/README.md

 ## Twitter Batch Mutter Extensions

-This extension help you to batch mute words on twitter muted keywords page(https://twitter.com/settings/muted_keywords). this extension will run without needing your account information. since there wasn't any API for muting words this extension will man automatically add your words one by one.
+This extension help you to batch mute words on twitter muted keywords page(https://twitter.com/settings/muted_keywords). this extension will run without needing your account information. since there wasn't any API for muting words this extension will automatically add your words one by one.
 ![Preview](https://image.ibb.co/jwNXSc/Twitter_batch_muter_desc.gif)

 ### Install